LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

 .. figure:: ./figures/RAJA-Gitlab-Workflow2.png

    The main steps in the RAJA Gitlab CI testing workflow.
-This process is triggered when a developer makes a PR on the GitHub project and is repeated whenever changes are pushed to the source branch of the PR.
+This process is triggered when a developer makes a PR on the GitHub project or whenever changes are pushed to the source branch of a PR.

 Gitlab CI (LC CZ) Testing Files
 --------------------------------------

 The following figure shows directories and files in the RAJA repo that support LC CZ Gitlab CI testing.
-Files with names in blue are specific to RAJA and owned by the RAJA team.
+Files with names in blue are specific to RAJA and are maintained by the RAJA team.
 Directories and files with names in red are in Git submodules, shared and maintained with other projects.
-In the following sections, we discuss how these files are used to define the steps in the RAJA Gitlab CI testing process described earlier.

 .. figure:: ./figures/RAJA-Gitlab-Files.png